About the author

 Bring in professionals

 If your organization would like to get some external help on code reviews, PullRequest would be more than happy to help.
 We work with highly experienced professionals from across the industry to deliver great, detailed reviews on your team’s work.
-Sign up or reach out to a team member directly at accounts@pullrequest.com.
+Reach out to a team member directly at accounts@pullrequest.com.

 Also be sure to check out: